5Noxi/win-config/misc/desc.md

 # Disable OneDrive

-`DisableLibrariesDefaultSaveToOneDrive` sets local storage as the default save location, `DisableFileSync` disables OneDrive on Windows 8.1 including app and picker access removal and stops sync and hides the Explorer entry, `DisableFileSyncNGSC` disables OneDrive via the Next-Gen Sync Client with the same effect, `DisableMeteredNetworkFileSync` set to `0` blocks syncing on all metered connections, `PreventNetworkTrafficPreUserSignIn` stops the OneDrive client from generating network traffic until the user signs in, `System.IsPinnedToNameSpaceTree` set to `0` hides OneDrive from File Explorer’s navigation pane in both CLSID locations.
+`DisableLibrariesDefaultSaveToOneDrive` sets local storage as the default save location, `DisableFileSync` disables OneDrive on Windows 8.1 including app and picker access removal and stops sync and hides the Explorer entry, `DisableFileSyncNGSC` disables OneDrive via the Next-Gen Sync Client with the same effect, `DisableMeteredNetworkFileSync` set to `0` blocks syncing on all metered connections, `PreventNetworkTrafficPreUserSignIn` stops the OneDrive client from generating network traffic until the user signs in, `System.IsPinnedToNameSpaceTree` set to `0` hides OneDrive from File Explorer's navigation pane in both CLSID locations.

 ```json
 {